omar-polo/gmid/README.md

 the listener and the executor.
 The parent process is the only one that doesn't drop privileges, but all it does is to wait for a SIGHUP to reload the configuration and spawn a new generation of children process.
-The logger processes gather the logs and prints 'em to stderr or syslog (for the time being.)
+The logger process gathers the logs and prints 'em to stderr or syslog (for the time being.)
 The listener process is the only one that needs internet access and is sandboxed by default.
 The executor process exists only to fork and execute CGI scripts, and